Feel the spiritual ambience inside St. Peter's Basilica known as one of the holiest Catholic shrines in the world with a professional live guide

 Piazza del Popolo: Steeped in Roman history, this bustling square showcases an Egyptian obelisk and twin churches.
 Surrounded by elegant palazzi, it's a gateway to Rome's historic centre, leading to the famed Via del Corso.

 Dress Code for Mass: Attending Mass at St. Peter's Basilica necessitates respectful attire.
 Both genders are mandated to don modest clothing that covers shoulders and knees.
 Men are advised to opt for trousers and shirts, while women can choose long skirts or dresses that extend beyond the knee.
-Women are also permitted to wear hats during Mass,.
+Women are also permitted to wear hats during Mass.
 However, men are expected to remove their hats upon entering the Church, a gesture that signifies reverence in this sacred space.

 Dress Code for Men: Planning a visit to St. Peter's Basilica involves dressing thoughtfully.
 Leave behind distressed jeans and athleisure wear; they won't fit the decorum.
 Remember, no baseball caps or any headwear inside.
 Opt for trousers and shirts, ensuring appropriate coverage.
 In Rome's summer heat, dressing comfortably is possible.
 Men can wear knee-length shorts, and lightweight linen trousers and t-shirts are permissible.